RakshithKothuru/Computer-Architecture/README_Virtual_memory.md

 Virtual memory provides:

-- Process isolation
-- Memory protection
+- Isolated memory for each process
 - Non-contiguous physical-memory allocation
 - Demand paging
-- Memory sharing
-- A simple address space for programs

 Virtual memory is not a separate physical memory device.
 It is an abstraction created through address translation.